+In order to assess the correspondence between the intensity of the probe beam and the number of photons received on the quantum channel, the link transmissivity was estimated with a fast photodiode on the probe signal.
+The single photon stream was detected by a Single Photon Avalanche Photodiode (SPAD) and binned in 1 ms intervals.
+With this measurement we demonstrate a good correlation between the two signals, as shown in Figure \ref{correlation} for an acquisition time of 11 seconds.

-To demonstrate the correlation we performed the ARTS method, consisting in the following procedure.
-Given a set of $L$ packets (each of $1ms$ length), we let $V_i$ be the probe signal amplitude and $S_i$ the number of detected photons in the quantum signal for the $i$-th packet, respectively.
-We set a threshold value $\thr$ for the probe voltage and post-select only those packets such that $V_i > \thr$; in particular, we denote by $\iPktTh{\thr} = \{i \in [1,L]: V_i > \thr\}$ the indexes of the packets for which the above condition holds and by $\nPktTh{\thr}$ the corresponding number of packets, that is, $\nPktTh{\thr} = |\{\iPktTh{\thr}\}|$.
+To further demonstrate the correlation we performed the ARTS method, consisting in the following procedure: given a set of $L$ packets (each of $1ms$ length), we denote by $V_i$ the probe signal amplitude and by $S_i$ the number of detected photons in the quantum signal for the $i$-th packet.
+We set a threshold value $\thr$ for the probe voltage and post-select only those packets such that $V_i > \thr$; in particular, we denote by $\iPktTh{\thr} = \{i : V_i > \thr\}$ the indexes of the packets for which the above condition holds and by $\nPktTh{\thr}$ the corresponding number of packets, that is, $\nPktTh{\thr} = |\{\iPktTh{\thr}\}|$.
 Furthermore, we define the following quantities:

 with $\nSiftTh{\thr}$ representing the total number of detected bits and $\nSiftPktTh{\thr}$ the mean number of detection per packets after the post-selection performed with threshold $\thr$.